rlars/mt_omg_missions/README.md

-# mt_omg_missions
+# Missions mod for OccupyMoon
-A minetest mod for missions in the OccupyMoon game.
+This mod creates missions for the player.
+On completion, the user can request a space ship that will deliver the reward.